olson-sean-k/plexus-web/src/user-guide/graphs.md

 .map_vertices(|(position, normal)| Vertex::new(position, normal))
 .collect::<MeshGraph<Vertex>>();

-// Get a view of a face and its opposite face. let face = graph.faces().nth(0).expect("cube");
+// Get a view of a face and its opposite face in the cube. let face = graph.faces().nth(0).expect("cube");
 let opposite = face
     .into_arc()